dipdup-io/dipdup/config-reference/datasources.md

 ### Coinbase

-A connector for [Coinbase Pro API (opens new window)](https://docs.pro.coinbase.com/).
+A connector for [Coinbase Pro API](https://docs.pro.coinbase.com/).
 Provides `get_candles` and `get_oracle_data` methods.
 It may be useful in enriching indexes of DeFi contracts with off-chain data.

 ```yaml
 datasources: